severinleuenberger/R2D2-as-real-AI-companion/000_INTERNAL_AGENT_NOTES.md

 # Internal Agent Notes for R2D2 Project

-**Purpose:** Quick reference guide for AI agents working on R2D2.
+**Purpose:** Quick reference guide for AI agents working on this R2D2 project.
 This is FOR AGENTS, not for end users.
 Users read the 0XX-numbered docs; agents use THIS file to understand context, architecture, and how to work efficiently.

-**Last Updated:** December 8, 2025
-**Audience:** AI agents (Claude), developers who need quick context
+**Audience:** AI agents, developers who need quick context

 ---